 What is the publication schedule for LAUS program news releases?

-The Regional and State Employment and Unemployment news release generally is issued on the third Friday of the month
+The State Employment and Unemployment news release generally is issued on the third Friday of the month

 following the reference month.
 The Metropolitan Area Employment and Unemployment news release generally is issued 12 days